LCC-CIT-Lab/usage-tracker/README.md

         - Form to enter the student's L number.
         - Submit button.
     - **Logic**:
-        - Upon submission, use SSHfs to parse a TSV file on the server.
+        - Upon submission, use SSHfs to login to a server and then parse a TSV file.
-        - Validate the L number.
+        - Validate the L number (length, number range).
-        - Return validation status and list of the student's current classes.
+        - If the student is already signed in, redirect to the Sign-out page.

 ### 2. Sign-in:
     - **Purpose**: Allow students to sign in for a session.